alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 wasting 9 grams of payload.
 Hydrogen is famously hard to contain in an envelope but helium is even worse, as it is a monoatomic molecule.

-As to safety: 9 grams of hydrogen is not explosive enough to cause any damage, and we don't have human passengers anyway.
+As for safety: 9 grams of hydrogen is not explosive enough to cause any damage, and we don't have human passengers anyway.

 ![The Hindenburg disaster.
 Source: [gifs.com](https://gifs.com/gif/hindenburg-disaster-real-footage-1937-Wny2EW).](pics/avis-minima-hindenburg.gif "Animated GIF in black and white of the Hindenburg Zeppelin burning to the ground.")